early work

 (1989, Spain, 60min) visual poems by Joan Brossa, by Bufons at Teatro Alfil, Madrid.
 Director: Albert Jaén.
 Coordinator: Pedro Valiente

 SYNOPSIS Daily life objects come alive in the masterly hands and indiscernible words by stiff characters on a bare stage.
 Concert for Stones and Traffic Lights (Concierto para piedras y señales de tráfico) inspired by irregular theater and visual poetry by Spanish writer/artist Joan Brossa.
+IN FOCUS Expanding Brossa work I Media: The China Post, The Daily News, El País, El Universal PRESS Ministry of Culture I El País LATIN AMERICA Butoh and Brossa’s irregular theater in Latin America.

 CAST Albert Jaén, Inma Lopetegui, Pilar López, Antonio Cabello CREW Director: Albert Jaén I Coordinator: Pedro Valiente TECH INFO Running time: 60min I Year: 1989 I Language: Silent I Genre: Visual theater I Country: Spain I © 1989 Bufons